elunna/nerfhack-changelog/README.md

 * Random secret corridors have been removed (xnh)
 * Pets never displace player from stairs when entering a level (from DynaHack).
 * Lessen confusing messages for confuse monster effects wearing off.
+* Because see invisible cannot be gained intrinsically - peaceful monsters will not make themselves invisible by means of potions, wands, or spells.

 ### Safer bags of holding:
 * Players cannot put known wands of cancellation or magical bags into identified bags of holding.
 Keep in mind, unknown wands and bags are still dangerous and should be handled with care until formally identified (dnh)
 * Players are prevented from tipping known explosive items into identified bags of holding